YekaterinaKarakulina/typescript/README.md

 ### Next JS app task-mate

 Navigate to project folder `cd task-mate`

-## npm run dev
-    Starts the development server.
+- To start the development server `npm run dev`

- ## npm run build
-    Builds the app for production.
+- To build the app for production `npm run build`

- ## npm start
-    Runs the built app in production mode.
+- To run the built app in production mode `npm start`

 - To start Docker container in the backgroud ` docker-compose up -d`
 - To stop Docker container ` docker-compose stop` (it save data, so after restart data will be there)